-When spending time with dudes in suits, you begin to realize they're not much different than the common man.
-Sure, a level of professionalism suggests they won't be out there bonging Captain Morgan on Instagram or licking Molly off of some rando in the parking lot, but they're human — and humans love to party.
+Spending a lot of time with dudes in suits, you begin to realize they're not much different than the common man.
+Sure, a level of professionalism suggests they won't be out there bonging Captain Morgan on Instagram or licking Molly off of some random Tinder hookup in a concert venue parking lot, but they're human — and humans love to party.

 Would we expect the most powerful person in the free world to be any different?

 By now it's common knowledge our first elected president grew hemp on his plantation, something not at all surprising considering the prevalence of the non-psychoactive plant back in the day (it wouldn't be considered illegal until September of 1937).
 What many may not know, is that Washington often got hyphy on laudanum — a potent narcotic containing morphine and codeine — to combat the pain from his many recorded dental problems.
 Though since it was still legal at the time, Washington's use would be equivalent to someone today popping too many Vicodin's from a surgery they had 3 years ago.
 Doctor prescribed but arching over into that whole abuse thing.

 The passage of the Harrison Act made opium America's first "illicit substance" in 1914, damn near a century after Thomas Jefferson died in his Monticello, Virginia, mansion.
 The estate is where he grew swaths of opium poppies and used them to get all 'woo-hoo and shit.'
 Long after he passed, the keepers of his land continued the tradition of growing and using the plants, until the DEA came in and demanded they be removed in 1987.